 - Sena Momentum INC – Best Active Noise Cancelling System in a Helmet

-- Shark EVO One 2 – Quietest Modular Motorcycle Helmet
+- Shark EVO One 2 – A Modular Helmet w/o Screaming Wind Noise

 - Adding Noise Cancelling to Your Current Helmet